wind-python/windpowerlib/doc/modules.rst

 Wind turbine cluster calculations
 =================================

-Functions and methods to calculate the mean hub height, installed power as well as the aggregated power curve of a :py:class:`~.wind_turbine_cluster.WindTurbineCluster` object.
+Functions and methods to calculate the mean hub height, nominal power as well as the aggregated power curve of a :py:class:`~.wind_turbine_cluster.WindTurbineCluster` object.
 This is realized in a new module as the functions differ from the functions in the :py:class:`~.wind_farm.WindFarm` class.